Sarbanes-Oxley Whistleblower Retaliation

 Further, there is no threshold for the size or amount of the fraud—that is, there is no requirement that the fraud must total a certain amount.
 In fact, a close reading of the SOX anti-retaliation law does not mention anything about the size of the corporate fraud.

-If you are a New York or New Jersey resident, or were employed at a company located in New York or New Jersey, and have suffered retaliation for engaging in SOX whistleblowing activity, you can contact Attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.
+If you are a New York resident, or were employed at a company located in New York, and have suffered retaliation for engaging in SOX whistleblowing activity, you can contact Attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.